Energy-Balanced Hyperspherical Graph Representation Learning via Structural Binding and Entropic Dispersion: The Proposed Method

-where $p_e$ and $p_x$ represent the drop ratios for edges and feature dimensions, respectively.
+where $\mathcal{E}$ denotes the edge set associated with the adjacency structure $\mathbf{A}$, and $\mathbf{A}^\prime$ is the perturbed adjacency matrix constructed from $\mathcal{E}^\prime$.
+Here, $p_e$ and $p_x$ represent the drop ratios for edges and feature dimensions, respectively.
 The perturbed adjacency matrix $\mathbf{A}^\prime$ and feature matrix $\mathbf{X}^\prime$ are subsequently fed into the encoder, encouraging the model to learn invariances to both structural noise and attribute corruption while preserving task-relevant information.

 In this work, we employ Graph Transformer \cite{yun2019graph} as the encoder for graph representation learning.
 However, {\framework} is model-agnostic and can be easily implemented with other GNN architectures such as GCN \cite{kipf2017semi}, GAT \cite{velivckovic2018graph}, and GraphSAGE \cite{hamilton2017inductive}.